This post may contain affiliate links. Please read our disclosure policy.

 oven baked ribs ingredients on a kitchen counter.

-• Baby back ribs: Use a half rack of baby back ribs which usually contain 6-7 ribs.
-A half rack of ribs usually feeds one to two people, depending on their appetites.
-You can ask the butcher at your grocery store to open the pack of ribs and divide it in half and rewrap them or you can cut them in half at home.
-This way you can use one half now and wrap and freeze the remaining ribs for up to 4 to 6 months.
+• Baby Back Ribs: Use a half rack of baby back ribs, which usually has 6-7 ribs.
+This amount is perfect for one to two people, depending on their appetite.
+Ask the butcher to cut a pack of ribs in half and rewrap them, or you can do it at home.
+Use one half now and freeze the other for up to 4 to 6 months.

-• BBQ sauce: Use your favorite brand of BBQ sauce or make a small batch of homemade BBQ sauce which yields the perfect amount for this recipe.
-If you aren’t a fan of barbecue sauce, the ribs are great as they are with just the seasoned rub.
+• BBQ Sauce: Use your favorite BBQ sauce or make a small batch of homemade sauce, which yields the perfect amount for this recipe.
+If you prefer, you can skip the BBQ sauce—the ribs taste great with just the seasoned rub.

 How To Make Oven-Baked Ribs